sosafacun/POOIFTS11/README.md

 - Handle exceptions.
 - Use DateTime to handle schedules.
 - Ask the user to confirm an old or new appointment.
 Once confirmed, the system has to save that date to the .csv, and load it.
-- Whenever the user goes exits or cancels an operation, they have to confirm that there are unsaved changes that are going to be lost; as each time the main menu loads the .csv is read again to mantain data integrity.
+- Whenever the user exits or cancels an operation, they have to confirm that there are unsaved changes that are going to be lost; as each time the main menu loads the .csv is read again to maintain data integrity.
 - Does it have to be Python?
 - Register the DOB of both clients and employees.
     - Employees' DOB will be used to grant them a full-pay free day.
     - Clients' DOB will be used to grant them a free haircut, available for the next 7 days (weekends included).
+- CRUD clients
+- CRUD employees
+- CRUD appointments
+- Check for valid (non-empty) data (no DOB, no name)
+- Add some *color* to the CMD and make it look pretty.